 But how do you find ideas for a great team outing?
 Maybe you start with a Google search for “team outing ideas” and stumble upon an article that suggests “field trips” and “professional development activities.”
 It sounds like a starting point, but where’s the real excitement?

-Here’s a culinary team-building activity that could end in dessert or disaster — in a fun way.
+A cook-off is one of the best culinary team-building activities for employees.
+It could end in dessert or disaster — in a fun way.
 Creating new dishes together requires creativity and will require everyone to put their team and leadership skills into action.
 Divide your team into smaller teams, pick a food category, and challenge each team to whip up something delicious.
 The category could be anything from ice cream, to salsa, to pizza.